Farm Art Activities Sure to Transform Your Imaginative World

 When the game of Pictionary comes out, that’s when we realize how little we may know about drawing.
 I know, I know: everyone is drawing fast in that game.
 But sometimes my brain is like, “Wait!
 What shape is a horse’s head?”

-I feel like there are many people (like myself), not just toddlers, that could benefit from these directed drawings.
+There are many people (like myself), not just toddlers, who could benefit from these directed drawings.
 LOL!
-Sorry in advance to any of you that are Pictionary-challenged.
+Sorry in advance to anyone who is Pictionary-challenged.

 Anyway, anyone (even you) can learn more about drawing with these step-by-step directed drawings.
 Don’t wait for the next night of Pictionary embarrassment to snatch this!
-Grab it now to add to your art center or even your writing center (see the space for words at the bottom?).
+Grab these farm directed drawings now to add to your art center!

 Materials:

-Our last art project was painting with feathers, inspired by the hens and ducks down on the farm.
+Our final farm art project was inspired by the clucking hens and waddling ducks we imagined on the farm, and it involved painting with real feathers!

 Materials: